 A legacy of roses at Bodnant Garden

-Bodnant Garden is famous for its five Italianate terraces, built in the years between 1904 and 1914.
-The terraces are a testament to the vision of the garden’s founder family and to the men who built them, some of whom went off to fight in World War One and did not return.
+Bodnant Garden is famous for its five Italianate terraces, built between 1904 and 1914.
+They are a testament to the vision of the garden’s founder family and to the men who built them, some of whom went away to fight in World War One and did not return.

-The terraces were designed by Henry Duncan McLaren and his mother Laura McLaren, Lady Aberconway.
-Laura was a gifted horticulturalist; she was also an active campaigner for women’s suffrage, who handed the management of the garden to her son Henry on his coming of age, so that she could focus on her political life in London.
+The terraces were designed by Henry Duncan McLaren and his mother Laura, Lady Aberconway.
+Laura was a gifted horticulturalist; she was also an active campaigner for women’s suffrage and she handed the management of the garden to her son Henry on his coming of age, to focus on her political life in London.
 It was in his words ‘a great gift’.

-The design of the terraces was Henry’s but he and Laura developed it together, she bringing her love of roses, peonies and herbaceous plants to the ambitious project.
-They were influenced by the Arts and Crafts design ideals of the period and the work of Gertrude Jekyll and Edwin Lutyens.
-Using local materials and traditional craftsmanship they created garden rooms with wide flower-filled borders linked by stone terraces, paths and steps and wooden arbours; with classical statues and furniture adding an Italian flourish.
+The design of the terraces was Henry’s but he and Laura developed it together, she bringing her love of roses and herbaceous plants to the ambitious project.
+They were influenced by the Arts and Crafts design ideals of the period.
+Using local materials and traditional craftsmanship they created garden rooms with wide flower-filled borders linked by stone terraces, paths and steps and wooden arbours; with classical statues and furniture for an Italian flourish.

-Henry added the finishing, iconic touch to the Canal Terrace in 1936 in the shape of the Pin Mill, a crumbling Georgian building which he saved from dereliction, moving it from Gloucestershire to Bodnant Garden, brick by brick.
-The design of this final terrace reflects the Lutyens-designed war memorial in Spalding, the town where his brother Francis had been young MP and is commemorated.
+Over the years that followed Henry added many adornments, such as classical staues, to the terraces.
+In 1938 he added the finishing touch; the Pin Mill, a crumbling Georgian building in Gloucestershire which he saved from dereliction and moved to Bodnant Garden.
+The design of the Canal Terrace where it now rests reflects the Lutyens-designed war memorial in Spalding, the town where his brother Francis had been an MP, and is commemorated.

-In the century that has passed Bodnant Garden’s terraces have been cared for by generations of gardeners and now delight visitors from around the world; a lasting legacy to all those who helped create them.
+In the century that has passed Bodnant Garden’s terraces have been cared for by generations of gardeners, and delighted visitors from around the world; a lasting legacy to those who created them.